 But leaks regarding potential administration appointments proliferate by the hour, about Trump loyalists who are angling for jobs and others apparently trying to elbow their way into his administration.

 Top figures are ruling themselves in and ruling themselves out of jobs.
-Rudy Giuliani, seen as a possible attorney general, says he won't do the job, and sources say he wants the State Department.
-Ben Carson, who had been seen as a possible Cabinet pick, says he doesn't want to be considered.
+Rudy Giuliani, seen as a possible attorney general, says he won’t do the job, and sources say he wants the State Department.
+Ben Carson, who had been seen as a possible Cabinet pick, says he doesn’t want to be considered.
 Another Trump presidential rival, Texas Sen. Ted Cruz, visited him Tuesday as well.

 Rumors are flying about already bitter internecine warfare already raging between various parts of Trump world, the role of the billionaire’s children and sources inside the operation are using phrases like “knife-fight” and “buffoonery” to describe the spectacle.

 One establishment figure, former Rep. Mike Rogers, seen as a rare safe of hands in Trump’s orbit and a possible CIA chief has quit – apparently a casualty of too close ties to now out-of-favor Christie.

 There are also signs of disarray in the Trump foreign policy shop, such as it is.

 “After exchange w Trump transition team, changed my recommendation: stay away.
 They’re angry, arrogant, screaming “you LOST!”
 Will be ugly,” said Eliot Cohen, a former George W. Bush foreign policy official in a tweet Tuesday.